All Chevening applications must be submitted through our online application system. Here's some tips on how to use it.

 References are an integral part of Chevening’s selection process.
 You must supply the names of two referees when you submit your application.

-Please select your referees carefully; they should be people who can comment on your general suitability to receive a Chevening Scholarship.
+Please select your referees carefully.
+They should be people who can comment on your general suitability to receive a Chevening Scholarship or Fellowship.
 Referees should be known to you, either in an academic or professional capacity.
 They should not be a relative or close personal friend.